Ways to pay your parking ticket

 Visit our Customer Service Centre on the Square to pay by cash, cheque or Eftpos.
 We cannot accept credit card payments over the counter.

 Write your ticket number and vehicle registration on the back of a cheque.
 Post to: Palmerston North City Council, Private Bag 11034, Palmerston North 4442

 We may waive a fine when...

 Council parking enforcement officers can issue tickets for expired warrants of fitness and vehicle licence registrations.
-If you renew them within 14 days, apply and we will waive the fine.
+If you renew them within 14 days of the expiry date, apply and we will consider waiving the fine.

 You've paid for the wrong bay number

 We will also consider waiving a parking fine if you have paid for the wrong bay number.
 You will need to provide satisfactory evidence you have paid the meter fee for another space.
 We will accept a receipt or bank statement showing the amount paid, time and method used - cash, credit card or text.